Feels So Good (Chuck Mangione album)

 Feels So Good is a 1977 jazz album released by Chuck Mangione.
 It contains his hit single, the title song "Feels So Good", an edited form of which reached No. 4 on the U.S. charts.
-The song also reached the top of the Billboard adult contemporary chart.
+The track also reached the top of the Billboard adult contemporary chart.
 It was also frequently referenced on the animated television comedy King of the Hill, on which Mangione had a recurring voice role as himself.